yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 In dynamic agent deployments (e.g., ephemeral workloads, multi-tenant services, and frequently changing endpoint topology), Agents and other participants MAY use OAuth discovery mechanisms to reduce static configuration and to bind runtime decisions to verifiable metadata.

 ### Authorization Server Capability Discovery
-An Agent that needs to obtain tokens MAY discover authorization server endpoints and capabilities using OAuth 2.0 Authorization Server Metadata {{RFC8414}} and/or OpenID Connect Discovery (when OIDC is in use).
+An Agent that needs to obtain tokens MAY discover authorization server endpoints and capabilities using OAuth 2.0 Authorization Server Metadata {{RFC8414}} and/or OpenID Connect Discovery {{OpenIDConnect.Discovery}}.
 This allows the Agent to learn the as issuer identifier, authorization and token endpoints, supported grant types, client authentication methods, signing keys (via jwks_uri), and other relevant capabilities without preconfiguring them.

 ### Protected Resource Capability Discovery
 When an Agent is invoking a Tool, the Agent MAY use OAuth 2.0 Protected Resource Metadata {{RFC9728}} to discover how the resource is protected, including the resource identifier and the applicable Authorization Server(s) that protects Tool access.
 This enables an Agent to select the correct issuer/audience and token acquisition flow at runtime, even when resources are deployed or moved dynamically.